GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/STRUCTURE.md

 ---

-🚀 Production & Documentation
+### 🚀 Production and Documentation

+**`master_training_script.py`**
-1. master_training_script.py The full, end-to-end pipeline.
-Run this file to replicate the entire project in one click.
+The full end-to-end pipeline.
+Run this file to replicate the entire five-phase development from data download to final YOLOv8 inference in one execution.

+**`requirements.txt`**
+Install all dependencies with:

+**`README.md`**
-2. README.md The main project report, performance summary, and visual proof.
+The main project report covering all five development phases, performance metrics, convergence analysis, and visual evidence.